Working Papers

 As global temperatures rise, the unequal access to residential cooling technologies, especially air conditioning, poses a critical challenge for heat adaptation in developing countries.
 To mitigate this disparity, affordable alternatives like evaporative coolers have been proposed.
 However, the extent to which they provide protection against extreme heat is uncertain.
 This paper investigates the inequality in heat adaptation, examining the effectiveness of alternative cooling technologies in mitigating mortality impacts from extreme heat in India for the period 2014-2019.
 Our empirical results highlight a critical trade-off in heat adaptation.
 While we find that the expensive air-conditioning proves to be highly effective in reducing temperature-related mortality, its ownership and use remains low, predominantly limited to high-income cities.
 In contrast, many Indian households, including low-income ones, purchase and use cheaper evaporative coolers, which we estimate offer reduced protection against heat stress.
 Our analysis then reveals that heat adaptation technologies have collectively reduced heat-related deaths by 21%, generating an annual gross welfare gain of $32 billion.
 Notably, the wide prevalence of evaporative coolers contributes to two-thirds of these benefits.
 Yet, our counterfactual scenario demonstrates that air conditioners, if as widespread as evaporative coolers, could have prevented 47% of the heat-related deaths.
 We conclude showing that subsidising air-conditioning is a cost-effective way to reduce heat-related mortality in India.

-- Presented at: 29th Annual EAERE Conference, AERE Summer Conference, 12th Annual IAERE Conference, Sciences Po Inequality and the Environment Symposium (2024), 11th SISC Annual conference, University of Bologna Internal Seminar, CMCC@CaFoscari Internal Seminar, Boston University Center for Climate and Health, 4th University of Bologna PhD Workshop (2023), Unibo Third-year PhD Internal Seminar, 2nd ERC-ENERGYA Scientific Workshop, 1st Padova Environmental Economics Worskhop (2022)
+- Presented at: 29th Annual EAERE Conference, 2024 AERE Summer Conference, 13th Annual IAERE Conference, Sciences Po Inequality and the Environment Symposium, 11th SISC Annual conference, University of Bologna Internal Seminar, CMCC@CaFoscari Internal Seminar, Boston University Center for Climate and Health, 4th University of Bologna PhD Workshop, Unibo Third-year PhD Internal Seminar, 2nd ERC-ENERGYA Scientific Workshop, 1st Padova Environmental Economics Worskhop

 -